This post provides detailed information on the nail technician job description, including duties, tasks, and responsibilities.

 A nail technician is a person skilled in the art of decorating nails with colored varnish, transfers, gems or glitter to style and shape a person’s nails.
 They work in spas, beauty salons, fitness centers, etc.

-Their job description entails a number of duties and responsibilities including offering basic treatments such as manicures and pedicures, cleaning and filing nails, and applying overlays or extensions.
+The nail technician job description entails a number of duties and responsibilities including offering basic treatments such as manicures and pedicures, cleaning and filing nails, and applying overlays or extensions.

 They are also responsible for painting designs onto nails by hand using an airbrush, a stencil or stamping.